while putting your life on the line for your country....

 Think of those soldiers receiving a bunch of these?It doesn't matter whether or not you support the war,our soldiers deserve to know we support them.

-Thank YOU for taking to time to support our military!Now that you've sent one.
+Thank YOU for taking to time to support our military!Now that you've sent some.
 How about sending some more.

 Send as many as you have time to.

-I hope you have a wonderful holiday season.
+Enjoy your freedoms.
+I hope you have a wonderful life.

 P.S.
 Please remember to enter how many you sent.
 (See step 3 above.)